Watercolours

 there.

-different styles of wildlife art.
-Even though they often
+of wildlife art.
+Even though they often give a soft, translucent

-give a soft, translucent effect, they can equally well depict
+effect, they can equally well depict a hard surface such

-a hard surface such as stone.
+as stone.
 The Dancing

 Cranes painting from my Egyptian collection is pure